Drama and Theatre Studies Practice-Based PhD/MA by Research (through Performance, On-Campus or by Distance Learning)

 Why study this course?

-• Focus – the course offers the chance to develop as both a performance practitioner and scholar, with inclusion, diversity, wellbeing and resilience at the core of the work.
+• Focus – the course offers the chance to develop as both a performance practitioner and scholar, centring creative practice at the heart of your research project

 • Leadership - through reflection on your position and potential, alongside attention to the ethics and politics of performance practices, you will be equipped to develop and sustain a career as a creative leader.